equivalent/equivalent.github.io/_posts/article/2022-12-08-responsibility-on-rails.md

 Look if you are doing this 9 to 5 just to get paid I have no more arguments for you.
 I'm surprised you made it this far reading this.
 I'm surprised you are reading an article no one is paying you to read.

 Throughout my career I've met true web developer artists both in Frontend and Backend.
-People who enjoy what they create and love the craft (I salute you)
+People who enjoy what they create and love the craft.
+I salute to all of you.

-For the rest of you at least think about it
+For the rest of you at least think about it.

 ### Convention